jacksonwalters/scotus-v-public/README.md

 scale corresponding to the [LIBERAL,CONSERVATIVE] spectrum, one of many axes.

 The public opinion questions have answers which are over a range of values.
 Typically binary, 1-5, or 0-100.
-The strategy is to take the question and answer and put them together to form a statement, which is easier to analyze for LIBERAL vs. CONSERVATIVE sentiment, e.g. Do you support medicare-for-all?
+One strategy is to take the question and answer and put them together to form a statement, which is easier to analyze for LIBERAL vs. CONSERVATIVE sentiment, e.g. Do you support medicare-for-all?
 1) Strong Yes 2) Yes ...
 5) Strong No. maps to 1) I strongly support medicare-for-all which, on a scale of [-1,+1] with -1 being LIBERAL, this question/answer pair would map close to a value of -1.
 Putting a question and answer together can be performed by a neural network which is trained on a large set of Q/A pairs.
 An RNN or CNN would be best suited to this task.

-Further, there currently exist trained networks to perform political sentiment analysis on text.
+There currently exist trainable networks to perform political sentiment analysis on text.
 I trained one using tweet data from Donald Trump and AOC from 2018 using [Denny Britz's classifier](https://github.com/jacksonwalters/cnn-text-political-bias-tf), and it performed okay.
 In the intervening years TensorFlow upgraded to v2.0+ and deprecated tf.contrib, which broke this with no easy ability to downgrade to TF 1.14.
 They're encouraging people to use [Keras](https://www.tensorflow.org/tutorials/keras/text_classification_with_hub), a higher level toolkit, and use pre-existing datasets or upload their own in a specific format.

+Rather than combining response text with questions to form statements to analyze, it is easier and likely less noisy to simply classify the questions depending on whether an affirmative response would be considered liberal.
+This gives a question orientation.
+The responses can be scaled directly to get the magnitude, and then these are multiplied together to get polarity.

-In the end, a user puts in a set of keywords to specify an issue, and a plot of public sentiment vs. supreme court sentiment over time appears.
+In the end, a user puts in a set of keywords to specify an issue, and a plot of public polarity vs. SCOTUS polarity over time appears.
 One can perform regressions and try to determine when opinion might cross a threshold.

 - SCOTUS Case & Justice Data: http://scdb.wustl.edu/